 There are many reasons why a person may develop alcohol use disorder.
 A majority of people with AUD are not what would be considered “high-functioning,” but the condition very often stems from the same issues.
 Some of the issues that may lead to the development of high-functioning AUD include:

 As discussed above, it’s not always easy to spot if a loved one is a high-functioning alcoholic.
 If you believe they’re showing signs of being a high-functioning alcoholic, you may be wondering what’s the best way to approach such a sensitive situation.
 One of the best ways to approach the subject is to consider having a frank and open discussion about the impact of their alcohol use.
-This can help encourage them to seek help from a licensed addiction treatment facility.
+This can help encourage them to seek help from a licensed alcoholism treatment facility.

 Catching and treating alcohol use disorder early on can be key in preventing the issue from progressing further.
 This can help you or a loved one avoid further mental, physical, and emotional damage due to alcohol use.